 The editor desires to acknowledge great assistance from the files of the Hamilton Freeman, of which an almost complete set is in existence and from the writings of J. H. Stephenson, Isaiah Doane, W. L. Clark, S. B. Rosencrans and Chas.
 Aldrich which have appeard in the press of the county from time to time.
 He also desires to express gratitude for the kindly interest taken in the work by Capt.
 Frank E. Landers and for the immense fund of information he has always so promptly and willingly supplied.
 He is alwo grateful for the kindness of E. S. Boudenot, in making certain drawings to illustrate the work.

 Hamilton county is located very near the centre of the state of Iowa.
 Its present limits were established by an act of the legislature in 1850 and it was then named Risley, in honor of a Colonel Risley, who was killed in the Mexican war.

 The county is twenty-four miles square and embraces, according to government survey, the congressional townships 86, 87, 88, and 89 north, in ranges 23, 24, 25, and 26 west of the 5th principal meridian.

 It is bounded on the north by Wright county, on the east by Hardin county, on the south by Story and Boone counties, and on the west by Webster county.

-and several paragraphs about the history of Jewell Junction, so go to Page 2 of Lee's History.
+and several paragraphs about the history of Jewell Junction, so go to the next page about Lee's History.